Street art in the San Francisco Bay Area: Artists

 One of the most well known Bay Area street artists is Riff.
-In the early 1980s Riff began tagging, causing more and more people to tags in the Bay Area.
+In the early 1980s Riff began tagging, causing more and more people to tag in the Bay Area.
 TMF is one of the best-known crews from the Bay Area.
 Their focus was to develop from the tag to a fuller piece of art.
 They used more color than any artist had before them.
 Their graffiti began a separation in graffiti art.
 TWS began the new San Francisco art scene.
 A little bit after TWS and TMF began their separate styles an artist named DREAM came along.
 DREAM created art that made people think about their styles and he died in the middle of his fame and from this so many people were inspired to create pieces to commemorate him.
 These pieces challenged the graffiti style at that time and furthered the works of many people.
 Graffiti was about "leaving tags on the blank canvas of a building was a way to mark territory in a city where he often felt marginalized" to these artists.
 It was more important than just putting their name on the wall to these artists but rather a way to feel accepted somewhere they often felt like they weren't.